JimmyParaske/Theater-Reservations-System/README.md

 execution of the agora method ends.

 At the end, the following results are printed:
-    • The seat plan
+    <br>• The seat plan
-    • The total revenue
+    <br>• The total revenue
-    • The percentage of transactions completed with each of the three ways
+    <br>• The percentage of transactions completed with each
+        of the three ways
-    • The average customer waiting time (from the moment appears until the customer speaks to the operator and if the transaction proceeds to payment, from the moment that the answering machine ends until the moment it takes over cashier)
+    <br>• The average customer waiting time (from the moment
+        appears until the customer speaks to the operator and if the transaction proceeds to payment, from the moment that the answering machine ends until the moment it takes over cashier)
-    • The average customer service time (from the moment the client appears, until it completes or fails reservation)
+    <br>• The average customer service time (from the moment
+        the client appears, until it completes or fails reservation)